mprinc/TypeScript-Website/packages/documentation/copy/en/reference/Module Resolution.md

 Every time the compiler sees a relative module import in a subfolder of one of the `rootDirs`, it will attempt to look for this import in each of the entries of `rootDirs`.

 The flexibility of `rootDirs` is not limited to specifying a list of physical source directories that are logically merged.
 The supplied array may include any number of ad hoc, arbitrary directory names, regardless of whether they exist or not.
-This allows the compiler to capture sophisticated bundling and runtime features such as conditional inclusion and project specific loader plugins in a type safe way.
+This allows the compiler to capture <span class='definition'>sophisticated bundling and runtime features</span> such as <span class='definition'>conditional inclusion</span> and <span class='definition'>project specific loader plugins</span> in a type safe way.

-Consider an internationalization scenario where a build tool automatically generates locale specific bundles by interpolating a special path token, say `#{locale}`, as part of a relative module path such as `./#{locale}/messages`.
+Consider an internationalization scenario where a <span class='definition'>build tool automatically generates locale specific bundles</span> by interpolating a special path token, say `#{locale}`, as part of a relative module path such as `./#{locale}/messages`.
 In this hypothetical setup the tool enumerates supported locales, mapping the abstracted path into `./zh/messages`, `./de/messages`, and so forth.

 Assume that each of these modules exports an array of strings.
 For example `./zh/messages` might contain: